-All organizations must submit their applications for NEH funding via Grants.gov Workspace.
+All organizations must submit their applications for NEH funding using Grants.gov Workspace or a Grants.gov system-to-system solution.
 Before using Grants.gov for the first time, each organization must have an Employer Identification Number (EIN) and register with Grants.gov.